EUDAT-Training/B2SHARE-Training/api/10_Special_requests.md

 ```

 ## Delete a published record
 Deleting a published record works similar to deleting draft records.
-The only caveat is that this request can only be done by a site administrator, i.e. the token that is sent with the request needs to be of user with this role.
+The only caveat is that this request can only be done by a site administrator, i.e. the token that is sent with the request must be of a user with this role.

 To delete a published record, again a header and your access token are required and use the `/api/records/<record_id>` endpoint: